Work Share Information

 We are delighted to be participating in WWOOF, which stands for Worldwide Opportunities On Organic Farms.
 WWOOF offers people the opportunity to travel the world while living on organic farms, room and board provided.
 WWOOFers are provided with room and board on our farm in exchange for 20 hours per week of labor on the farm.
 There is no monetary compensation provided.
+WWOOFERS will learn about and participate in all aspects of running a small scale organic flower and vegetable farm, and can use their internship towards the experience requirement for a USDA farm loan.
+If you are an agriculture student, we would be happy to work with your college or university on helping you obtain college credits for the internship.

 About our Farm

 My farm is a small 1.3 acre certified organic vegetable and flower farm.
 I grow close to 100 different types of vegetables and flowers, and sell them to restaurants, small grocery stores, at a farmer's market and through a CSA.
-I have a part-time employee who lives across the street, and my fiance and parents help out on the weekends.
-2020 will be my second season of farming.
+I have a part-time employee who lives across the street, and my parents help out on the weekends.
+2021 will be my third season of farming.
 Although I did several farm internships before buying my farm, I only worked on established farms, and never worked on a new farm.
 I wish that I had the experience of what it is like to be a beginning farmer.
 You can have that experience by working alongside me.
 You will get to learn about every aspect of our small operation, from no-till farming techniques, to tractor operation, to record keeping for organic certification, to flower arranging, weed management, sowing, propagation, fertilization, harvesting, and bringing produce to market.
-We have three high tunnels, and you will learn about greenhouse growing.
+We have two high tunnels, and you will learn about greenhouse growing.

 Times when I can host WWOOFers